Why Discharge Line Temperature is a Useful Reading

 Since I started in the trade, we would take discharge line temperature in the winter on a heat pump system.
 You can easily check the discharge line in the winter, while suction superheat and even subcool can be more difficult to access.

-First off, if your discharge temperature (as measured with a thermometer at the compressor) is over 225°, you have an issue.
-At that temperature on the discharge line, you will have an internal compressor temperature of over 300°, and the oil will begin breaking down, so even if you check for no other reason, check to make sure you are under 225°.
+First off, if your discharge temperature (as measured with a thermometer at the compressor) is over 225°F, you have an issue.
+At that temperature on the discharge line, you will have an internal compressor temperature of over 300°F, and the oil will begin breaking down, so even if you check for no other reason, check to make sure you are under 225°F.

-For what it's worth, when I check A/C systems, I commonly see discharge line temperatures between 160 to 180 degrees on properly functioning systems at typical summer conditions in Florida.
+For what it's worth, when I check A/C systems, I commonly see discharge line temperatures between 160 to 180 degrees on properly functioning systems in typical summer conditions in Florida.

 A high head or low suction pressure can cause a higher discharge line temp.
 Think of it this way: if the compressor is working against a higher pressure in the discharge line, it will need to do more work (higher compression ratio) to get it to that pressure.